LeetLLM

 A trace with real numbers

 Before running PyTorch code, walk through one step with actual vectors.
-Imagine a two-word sequence, "order delayed."
-Each word lives in a 2-dimensional space for this toy example, and we have learned tiny projection matrices that give:
+Use a two-token sequence, "cache grows."
+Each token lives in a 2-dimensional space for this toy example, and we have learned tiny projection matrices that give:

 TokenQuery vectorKey vectorValue vector